 The promotion and protection of investments has been a consistent state policy in Uruguay.
-Investors may access a series of tax benefits should they comply with the conditions established in the Investment Law and regulatory decrees.
+Investors may access a series of tax benefits if they comply with the conditions established in the Investment Law and its regulatory decrees.

-Uruguay also has free zones and industrial areas, with systems that offer an adequate framework for structuring investments with a focus on the international market for manufacturing, commercial and service activities.
+Uruguay also has free zones and industrial areas, offering an adequate framework for structuring investments with the international market as the destination for manufacturing, commercial and service activities.

-Financial market
+Financial Markets

-Uruguay's financial system is comprised of banks, financial houses and representative offices of foreign banks.
+Uruguay's financial system consists of banks, financial houses and representative offices of foreign banks.
 All of the above require the authorization of the Central Bank of Uruguay to operate.

-The largest bank is Banco República (BROU), which is state-owned; another important state bank is Banco Hipotecario (BHU).
+The largest bank is Banco República (BROU), which is state-owned; another important state bank is Banco Hipotecario (BHU, focused on mortgages and finance of housing).
 Almost ten private banks operate in the country; most of them are branches of international financial institutions.

-Uruguay's banking system is characterized by lack of exchange of currency controls, allowing the transfer of funds and profit remittances with no restrictions or limits.
-It has an efficient process for foreign individuals or companies to open bank accounts compliant with all the international standards.
+Uruguay's banking system is characterized by lack of currency exchange controls, allowing the transfer of funds and profit remittances with no restrictions or limits, allowing the transfer of funds and profit remittances with no restrictions or limits.
+It has an efficient process for foreign individuals or companies to open bank accounts, complying with all the international standards.

-2. Strategic location in the region
+Strategic location in the region